DHJComical/celeritas-mirror/README.md

 ## How to build

+**`celeritas_target_versions` must be set when building locally, as no projects are configured by default.**
+You may want to set it in your user properties file (e.g. `~/.gradle/gradle.properties`) to avoid specifying it in every command-line Gradle invocation or modifying the checked-in `gradle.properties`.

 The fastest way to build for exactly one version target is to run `./gradlew -Pceleritas_target_versions=<version> packageJar`.
-This command avoids configuring as many Minecraft targets as possible.
 The resulting jar file will be available in `build/libs/<celeritas version>`.

 Note: the `celeritas_target_versions` property accepts a standard Stonecutter predicate, so you can also use syntax like `./gradlew -Pceleritas_target_versions="<1.8.9"`.

-You can also explicitly target a project with regular Gradle syntax, e.g. `./gradlew :forge122:1.12.2:packageJar` or `./gradlew :forge1710:packageJar`, but this will configure other subprojects even if they're not used.
+Alternatively, `celeritas_target_versions_pattern` accepts a Java regex, e.g.

-To build for every Minecraft version at once, execute `./gradlew packageJar`.
+`./gradlew -Pceleritas_target_versions_pattern=.* packageJar` to build every Minecraft version at once.

 ## How to use